A Contemporary Home Shaped by Wood

 See all wood kitchens | About our wood kitchens | Wood kitchen prices

 Marcus and Louise had long been searching for the perfect home for their family.
-In a quiet neighbourhood close to nature they found a property with a generous plot and the potential to create the home they had been dreaming of.
+In a quiet neighbourhood close to nature, they found a property with a generous plot and the potential to create the home they had been dreaming of.
 Built in 2010, the house offered a solid structure, but the spaces needed to be rethought to better suit the family’s everyday life.

 The ambition was to create a more cohesive and functional layout, with the kitchen as the natural centre of the home and ample storage throughout.
 Early in the process, the decision was made to enlarge the kitchen significantly.
 The layout was completely reworked, allowing the space to grow to nearly twice its original size and opening it up towards both the dining area and the garden beyond.

-The coffee and drinks nook combines mirror, polished surfaces and warm oak, creating a tactile focal point that brings both elegance and character to the kitchen.
+The coffee and drinks nook combines mirror, polished surfaces, and warm oak, creating a tactile focal point that brings both elegance and character to the kitchen.
 Kitchen tap by Tapwell.

 We longed for a large, social kitchen that would naturally become the heart of the home.
 We wanted to create a wood kitchen that felt warm, with natural materials.
 Storage has been a constant challenge for us, so when the space allowed for a larger kitchen, it felt like an obvious choice.